Once you probably found yourself wondering if Canadian money is worth more than American money?

 The exchange rate tells us how many Canadian dollars you can get for one American dollar, or vice versa.

-4 CAD, that means one American dollar is equivalent to one Canadian dollar and 4 cents.
+For example,ย right now the exchange rate is 1 USD = 1.4 CAD, that means one American dollar is equivalent to one Canadian dollar and 4 cents.

 So, as for now the Canadian dollar is worth less than the American dollar.

-But here’s the kicker – exchange rates are as fickle as the weather in April.
+But hereโs the kicker โ exchange rates are as fickle as the weather in April.

 They can change daily, even hourly, due to a variety of factors like economic conditions, interest rates, and global events.